apache/druid/docs/ingestion/native-batch.md

 |fetchTimeout|Timeout for fetching each file.|60000|
 |maxFetchRetry|Maximum number of retries for fetching each file.|3|

+You can also ingest from other storage using the HDFS firehose if the HDFS client supports that storage.
+However, if you want to ingest from cloud storage, consider using the proper input sources for them.
+If you want to use a non-hdfs protocol with the HDFS firehose, you need to include the protocol you want in `druid.ingestion.hdfs.allowedProtocols`.
+See [HDFS firehose security configuration](../configuration/index.md#hdfs-input-source) for more details.

 ### LocalFirehose

 This Firehose can be used to read the data from files on local disk, and is mainly intended for proof-of-concept testing, and works with `string` typed parsers.